FriendedCarrot4z/Final-Project-CSE-212/linkedlist.md

     linked.insert_tail("Manger Sam")
 ```

+## Performance

+The insert_head function is O(1) along with insert_tail.
+The removal functions share the same performance.
+Both a size or if empty operation would also be O(1).
+If you were to insert or remove a value in the linked list after the head or before the tail the preformance would be O(N)

 ## Example

 To contiue the linked list example from before, we will say that we need to add someone to the end of the chain of command as well as the top.
 We will also replace someone and remove another.